Lloyd-C-Smith/Symbolic-Recursion-Engine/README.md

 # Symbolic Recursion Engine

-A self-reflective interpreter framework for simulating recursive symbolic cognition.
+A minimal symbolic AI implementation for exploring recursive symbolic state, persistent memory, observer feedback, and explicit non-neural cognition.

----

 ## Overview

-This project implements a minimal prototype of a recursive symbolic engine.
-It consists of a small set of modules that simulate symbolic memory, interpretation, observer feedback, and recursive state updates.
-The goal is to provide a transparent, non-neural foundation for experimenting with symbolic recursion and abstraction.

-The system operates entirely on explicit symbols rather than statistical embeddings and maintains persistent state across executions.

----
+The Symbolic Recursion Engine is an experimental research implementation of a recursive symbolic system.

+It provides a small, transparent codebase for exploring how symbolic states can be interpreted, stored, re-entered, and updated through a persistent recursive loop.

+The system is deliberately non-neural.
+It does not use large language models, embeddings, gradient-based learning, or probabilistic text generation.
+Instead, it focuses on symbolic state, memory persistence, observer-mediated feedback, and configurable recursive dynamics.

 ## Features

-- Recursive symbolic interpreter (`mirror0.py`)
+- Recursive symbolic interpreter
-- Persistent memory and state evolution (`memory.py`)
+- Persistent symbolic memory
-- Observer input and feedback loop (`observer.py`)
+- Observer input and feedback loop
+- Configurable symbolic dynamics
-- I/O handling and logging abstraction (`io_handler.py`)
+- I/O handling and logging
-- Configurable runtime behaviour via `config.yaml`
-- Seed and data files for symbolic input and output
+- Seed and data files for symbolic input/output
-- Deterministic + stochastic symbolic dynamics
-- No neural networks or machine learning
+- No neural networks

-- Not GPT or LLM-based
-- Not neural or statistical learning
-- Not probabilistic text generation
+- No large language models
+- No embedding-based semantic system

+## Research Context

+This repository is an earlier experimental implementation that informed later work on the Mirror Programme.

+It should be understood as a research software artifact rather than a finished cognitive architecture.